spahuja10/Certificates-Licenses/README.md

 LLP Certificate: Understanding the legal and structural frameworks of Limited Liability Partnerships.

-Business Analytics (Simran Pahuja _ BA): Core competencies in identifying business needs and determining solutions to business problems.
+Business Analytics (Simran Pahuja _ BA): Training on Machine learning using Python Jupyter on different datasets.

-Emerging Technologies (Simran Pahuja _ ET): Overview of disruptive technologies and their impact on modern industry.